kwameopareasiedu/polymorphui/docs/use-query-param.md

 A hook which monitors and updates a single query parameter

-> Must be a descendant of a router component from [react-router-dom](https://reactrouter.com/7.0.2/home)
+> Must be in a descendant of a router component from [react-router](https://reactrouter.com/7.8.0/home)

 ```typescript jsx
 import { useQueryParam } from "polymorphui/useQueryParam";